 The relationship of different uses is at the basis of what a zoning ordinance should accomplish.
 One way to soften any conflicts is through the use of transitional buffers.
+Buffer requirements could also be reduced if uses are expanded in existing districts and those uses are consistent with other existing uses.
 Once the allowable uses have been determined for an overlay district, the relationship between those uses should be explored.